Safeguarding Adults At-risk: Advocating for Their Protection

 1. Abuse and neglect:

-Vulnerable adults are susceptible to physical, emotional, and financial abuse, as well as neglect by caregivers or institutions responsible for their care.
-In 2020-21, concerned individuals raised 498,260 cases of abuse regarding vulnerable adults.
+Adults at-risk are susceptible to physical, emotional, and financial abuse, as well as neglect by caregivers or institutions responsible for their care.
+In 2020-21, concerned individuals raised 498,260 cases of abuse regarding adults at risk.
 (NHS, Safeguarding Adults, England, 2021-22)

 2. Financial exploitation: